-Several of the school buses (with extended routes) have become Wi-Fi accessible so students can work on assignments or access support while being transported to and from school.
-The district is currently piloting a "ride along" program on some of the school buses where qualified tutors can provide in-person tutoring during transport time.
+All school buses have become Wi-Fi accessible so students can work on assignments or access support while being transported to and from school.
+The district is currently piloting a "ride along" program on some of the school buses where qualified tutors can provide inperson tutoring during transport time.

-Students will be provided online and in-person tutoring opportunities as a part of a multi-tiered intervention strategy supported through supplemental federal funding.
+Students will be provided in-person tutoring opportunities as a part of a multi-tiered intervention strategy supported through supplemental federal funding.
 Tutoring will also be available before school, at lunch and after school for students needing assistance.
 Credit recovery is currently being offered during the school year through Edgenuity.
 The district will again be offering a credit recovery and enrichment summer school session.
 The summer school sessions will be opened up to incoming 9th graders.
-Students needing assistance to increase reading skills will have continued access to the Houghton-Mifflin Harcourt program (which includes Read 180, System 44 and Second Chance Reading programs) and the support of reading intervention teachers at both school sites.
+Students needing assistance to increase reading skills will have continued access to the Houghton-Mifflin Harcourt program (which includes Lexia Learning and the support of reading intervention teachers at both school sites.